C0NSor18/dam_detection/docs/index.md

 All that is left is to build a working Omniboard instance inside Docker, and simply push it to Heroku (a tutorial on how to do this can be found in the [Heroku docs](https://devcenter.heroku.com/articles/container-registry-and-runtime).
 Once I built the image and pushed it to container registry, I was done, and I finally had a running container on Heroku, which I can access at any time without having to start Omniboard myself every single time I want to work on my project.
 The dashboard looks something like this:
 ![](images/omniboard1.png)

+### About Sacred Reproducibility
+An important thing to know is that it is possible to set a general seed using Sacred, which simplifies reproducibility since it will basically 'take care of everything' for you.
+The only downside is that this does not hold for tensorflow.
+Although Sacred will be able to set a seed for ```random``` and ```numpy```, it seems tensorflow reproducibility still needs to be done the old fashioned way.